Information-theoretic lower bounds for distributed function computation: Single-cutset analysis

 \end{theorem}

-From an operational point of view, the lower bounds of Theorems~\ref{th:gen} and \ref{th:cond_RD} reflect the fact that the problem of distributed function computation is, in a certain sense, a joint source-channel coding (JSCC) problem.
-In particular, the lower bound on $I(Z; \wh{Z}_v | W_\cS)$ from Lemma~\ref{lm:mi_lb_gen}, which is used to prove Theorem~\ref{th:gen}, can be interpreted in terms of a reduction of JSCC to (generalized) list decoding \cite[Sec.~III.B]{Kostina_Verdu_JSCC}.
+From an operational point of view, the lower bound of Theorem~\ref{th:gen} reflects the fact that the problem of distributed function computation is, in a certain sense, a joint source-channel coding (JSCC) problem { with possibly noisy feedback}.
+In particular, the lower bound on $I(Z; \wh{Z}_v | W_\cS)$ from Lemma~\ref{lm:mi_lb_gen}, which is used to prove Theorem~\ref{th:gen}, can be interpreted in terms of a reduction of JSCC to generalized list decoding \cite[Sec.~III.B]{Kostina_Verdu_JSCC}.
 Given any algorithm $\cA$ and any node $v \in \cV$, we may construct a ``list decoder" as follows: given the estimate $\wh{Z}_v$, we generate a ``list'' $\{ z \in \sZ: d(z,\wh{Z}_v) \le \eps \}$.
-If we fix a set $\cS \subset \cV$ and allow all the nodes in $\cS$ to share their observations $W_\cS$, then $\E[L(W_\cS,\eps)]$ is an upper bound on the $\PP_W$-measure of the list of any node $v \in \cS$.
-Similarly, the lower bound from Lemma~\ref{lm:mi_lb_crd} involves the (conditional) rate-distortion function, which quantifies the asymptotic fundamental limits of lossy source coding.
-The complementary upper bounds on $I(Z; \wh{Z}_v | W_\cS)$ involve channel capacity, which quantifies the asymptotic fundamental limits of channel coding.
+If we fix a set $\cS \subset \cV$ and allow all the nodes in $\cS$ to share their observations $W_\cS$, then $\E[L(W_\cS,\eps)]$ is an upper bound on the $\PP_W$-measure of the list of any node $v \in \cS$. { Therefore, $\ell(\cS,\eps,\delta)$ is a lower bound on the total amount of information that is necessary for the JSCC problem.
+The complementary cutset upper bound on $I(Z; \wh{Z}_v | W_\cS)$ bounds the amount of information that can be accumulated with each channel use.
+The lower bound on $T(\eps,\delta)$ can thus be interpreted as a lower bound on the blocklength of the JSCC problem.}

-Theorem~\ref{th:gen} and Theorem~\ref{th:cond_RD} have the same limitations as all previously known bounds obtained via single-cutset arguments, since they capture only the flow of information across a cutset $\cE_\cS$, but not within $\cS$.
-Nevertheless, as we will demonstrate in Section~\ref{sec:comp_linear_fn}, based on Theorem~\ref{th:gen}, it is possible to exploit structural properties of the function $f$ (such as linearity) and of the probability law $\PP_W$ (such as log-concavity) to derive lower bounds on the computation time that are often tighter than existing bounds.
-The limitation of the argument based on a single cutset will be addressed in Section~\ref{sec:multi_cutset}.
+As we will demonstrate in Section~\ref{sec:comp_linear_fn}, based on Theorem~\ref{th:gen}, it is possible to exploit structural properties of the function $f$ (such as linearity) and of the probability law $\PP_W$ (such as log-concavity) to derive lower bounds on the computation time that are often tighter than existing bounds.